 When can we visit?

-Handel & Hendrix in London is open Monday-Saturday between 11am and 6pm (last admission is at 5pm).
+Handel & Hendrix in London is open Tuesday-Saturday between 11am and 6pm (last admission is at 5pm).

 How long does it take?